Information and training for students and staff

-When you receive your interim certificate(s), check the details carefully to make sure that it matches the details on your ID - if your name and/or date of birth don't match, Australia post will not be able to process your application.
+When you receive your interim certificate(s), check the details carefully to make sure that it matches the details on your ID - if your name and/or date of birth don't match, Service NSW will not be able to process your application.

 If any of the details on your interim certificate are incorrect, please complete the Interim Certificate Amendment form (CC0300), submit it to OLGR, and wait for a new interim certificate to be issued by your training provider.
-Please do not take your incorrect certificate to Australia Post (unless the only error is in the address, and you have been advised by OLGR in writing that the details have been updated.)
+Please do not take your incorrect certificate to Service NSW (unless the only error is in the address, and you have been advised by OLGR in writing that the details have been updated.)

 If your card is lost because it is delivered to the wrong address, you will need to pay an additional $30 for a replacement card (using the Replacement Card form CC0500), and wait for a new card to be delivered.

-Only certain Australia Post outlets in NSW can process photo competency card applications - so check first!
+While most Service NSW outlets in NSW can process photo competency card applications, some don't - so check first!

 - Get your identity documents ready

-In order for Australia Post to process your card application you will need to have your interim certificate and the correct documents to prove your identity.
+In order for Service NSW to process your card application you will need to have your interim certificate and the correct documents to prove your identity.
 (If you have both an RSA and an RCG interim certificate, the details must match, but you only need to take your RSA certificate to the interview).